a-ignatov-parc/tvdml/README.md

 > This events are related to system handlers: `App.onLaunch`, `App.onExit` etc.

-Why you should use this events and not system handler directly?
-Because handlers can be assigned only once and events can be attached multiple times.
+Why would you use this events and not system handlers directly?
+Handlers can be assigned only once and events can be attached multiple times.
 But no one force you to use them.

 You can add event listeners like this: